SummerAppSpace/ClassifyGalaxies/README.md

+#Instructions
+Please pull the code again and move your solutions training csv file from the zip to the Downloads folder.
+Then run the code.
+The updated code in github right now only goes through images 3000-5000 (cause we're not sure how much memory it takes to run more).
+Once this is finished, please let us know and we will change the code so that it runs the next batch of images.
+It is important that we change the code between every run for image training files, image test files, and the saved file name.

 # ClassifyGalaxies
 This project works with Galaxy Zoo data to write an algorithm to classify galaxies.
 First learn about Galaxy Classification on [Galaxy Zoo](http://zoo1.galaxyzoo.org/Tutorial.aspx).
 Next try to write a classification algorithm for galaxies using the data and format available at [Galaxy Zoo, the Galaxy Challenge](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge).
 Submit your results to the challenge.